griffithlab/pVACtools/docs/pvacseq/optional_downstream_analysis_tools.rst

 .. program-output:: pvacseq create_peptide_ordering_form -h

 This tool generates a comprehensive peptide ordering package from pVACseq results in a single step.
-It streamlines the preparation of long peptides (typically 51-mers) for synthesis by combining protein sequence extraction, manufacturability assessment, peptide annotation, and visualization into one workflow.
+It streamlines the preparation of long peptides for synthesis by combining protein sequence extraction, manufacturability assessment, peptide annotation, and visualization into one workflow.
 The output includes peptide FASTA files, manufacturability reports, and color-coded Excel summaries that highlight binding strength, sequence properties, and variant context.

 This command replaces the need to run the ``generate_protein_fasta``, ``generate_reviews_files``, and ``color_peptides51mer`` scripts separately.
 The output includes the following files: